Private message

-In computing, a private message, personal message, or direct message (abbreviated as PM or DM) refers to a private communication sent or received by a user of a private communication channel on any given platform.
+In computer networking, a private message (PM), or direct message (DM) refers to a private communication, often text-based, sent or received by a user of a private communication channel on any given platform.
 Unlike public posts, PMs are only viewable by the participants.
-Though long a function present on IRCs and Internet forums, private channels for PMs have recently grown in popularity due to the increasing demand for privacy and private collaboration on social media.
+Long a function present on IRCs and Internet forums, private channels for PMs have also been prevalent features on instant messaging (IM) and on social media networks.
+It may be either synchronous (e.g. on an IM) or asynchronous (e.g. on an Internet forum).

+The term private message (PM) originated as a feature on internet forums, while the term direct message (DM) originated as a feature on Twitter.
+Due to the popularity of the latter service, DM has since been appropriated by other platforms, such as Instagram, and is often genericized in popular usage.